GeraldiChasi/InformeTarea-6/README.md

 BIBLIOGRAFÍA:

-*Análisis de Circuitos: Teoría y Práctica ( Allan H. Robbins, Wilhelm C. Miller) Capítulo 3y4
+Miller, A. H. (2007).
+Análisis de circuitos.
+Teoría y práctica.
+México: CENGAGE Learning.